TickTockBent/Taskline/EXAMPLES.md

 **File:** `examples/web_integration_axum.rs`

 **What it demonstrates:**
-- Integrating Taskline with the Axum web framework
+- Integrating Cronline with the Axum web framework
 - Running a scheduler alongside a web server
 - Health check tasks running in the background
 - Scheduled database maintenance